nandanak/Big-Data-Labs/README.md

 **Read this file till the end!
 Assignments that are handed in incorrectly will be automatically rejected.**

-Assignment instructions could be found on could be found on the [Labs page](https://www.ida.liu.se/~732A54/lab/index.en.shtml).
+Assignment instructions could be found on the [Labs page](https://www.ida.liu.se/~732A54/lab/index.en.shtml).
 Additional submission and report requirements are located in the respected folders.

 Submit solutions and reports into **your gitlab repository, which must be a *private* fork of the repository [olaha93/bigdata](https://gitlab.liu.se/olaha93/bigdata/)**.
 A fork is essentially a copy of a repository that is cloned into your own account.